 - Travis Hafner – 1B/DH, Cowley County Community College

 - Cliff Lee – LHP, Meridian Community College

 - Evan Gattis – C, Seminole State College

 - Adam LaRoche – 1B, Seminole State College

 - Lorenzo Cain – OF, Tallahassee Community College

 - Derek Holland – LHP, Wallace State Community College

 - Michael Saunders – OF, Tallahassee Community College

-Check out the rest of our college to MLB series:
+Check out the rest of our small college to pro series: